ysdn2019/Graduates-List/graduates/candice-zhou.md

 ---
 path: /work/Eat-Together
 graduate: Candice Zhou
-mainimg: /assets/work/zhou_candice_project2_web_main.jpg
+cover: /assets/work/zhou_candice_project2_web_main.jpg
-thumbnailimg: /assets/work/zhou_candice_project2_web_thumbnail.jpg
+thumbnail: /assets/work/zhou_candice_project2_web_thumbnail.jpg
 title: Eat Together
 groupmembers: Leah Wei, Cheston Sin, Ian Orden
-fields: Digital, Interactive, UI/UX
+category: Digital, Interactive, UI/UX
 mediumdimensions: App
 description: "EatTogether is a mobile application that aim is to bring people of diverse backgrounds together through sharing a casual meal or drink at a restaurant/café.
 By selecting their location, users will dine with other people who have chosen the same place and table size.
 Diners will meet in person rather than online to avoid pre-selection based on appearances in order to foster an open-minded and safe space.
 View complete case study at www.candicejq.com
 digitallink: